-It would appear as if the very facility with which the Highlanders gained the earlier part of their victory, was a main cause of its being nilinately incomplete.
-When Lord John Drummond saw the Scots Royals fly, he cried, "These men behaved admirably at Fontency-surely this is a feint."
+It would appear as if the very facility with which the Highlanders gained the earlier part of their victory, was a main cause of its being ultimately incomplete.
+When Lord John Drummond saw the Scots Royals fly, he cried, "These men behaved admirably at Fontenoy-surely this is a feint."
 It was impossible for even the Highlanders, humble as was their opinion of the British regiments, to believe that they would display so extreme a degree of cowardice; and when they at length found no enemies before them, they could not help asking each other (in Gaelic) "What is become of the men?
-Where are they !"
+Where are they?"
 Surprised, and apprehensive of some mysterious design, they remained for a considerable time irresolute.
-Many of the officers were of opinion that they ought to retire for shelter to Dunnipace and other villages in the rear; but Lord George Mirray was decided for attempting to enter Falkirk immediately, lest the English army might post themselves advantageously in it.
+Many of the officers were of opinion that they onght to retire for shelter to Dunnipace and other villages in the rear; but Lord George Murray was decided for attempting to enter Falkirk immediately, lest the English army might post themselves advantageously in it.
 He was certain that at present they were an great confusion; but a little time might put them into a different condition.
 He concluded with Count Mercy's exclamation at the battle of Parma, that he would either lie in the town or in paradise.
-The Prince, when he came up, approved of the proposal to attempt the town; but he was himself adviced to stay at some house on the face of the hill, till Lord George should inform him of the success of the attempt.
-The Master of Strathallan, and Mr. Oliphant, younger of Gask, then disguised themselves as peasants, and went forward to Falkirk, where they learned that General Hawley, after giving orders to fire his tents, had retreated to the eastward, leaving the town vacant.
-On this fact being communicated to the army on the moor, three detechments, respectively under the command of Lord John Drummend, Locheil, and Lord George's by another lane farther to the enst.
-They found nothing but a few straggling parties in the streets.
-Nevertheless, considerable apprehensions of a renewed attack from the English army still prevailed.
-It was not till about seven o'clock, that, the Earl of Kilmarnock having approached the Edinburgh road by byways through his estato, and returned with intelligence that he had seen the English army hurrying along in full flight, the Prince at length thought proper to seek shelter in the town of Falkirk, from the storm to which he had been exposed for five hours.
-Charles was conducted, by torch-light, to a lodging which had been prepared for
+The Prince, when he came up, approved of the proposal to attempt the town; but he was himself advised to stay at some house on the face of the hill, till Lord George should inform him of the success of the attempt.
+The Master of Strathallan, and Mr. Oliphant, younger of Gask, then disguised themselves as peasants, and went forward to Palkirk, where they learned that General Hawley, after giving orders to fire his tents, had retreated to the eastward, leaving the town vacant.
+On this fact being communicated to the army on the moor, three detachments, respectively under the command of Lord John Drummond, Locheil, and Lord George Murray, proceeded to the town which they entered at three different points-Lord John's party by the west end, Locheil's by a lane near the centre, and Lord George's by another lane farther to the east.
+They found nothing but a few straggling parties in the streets." theless, considerable apprehensions of a renewed attack from the English army still prevailed.
+It was not till about seven o'clock, that, the Earl of Kilmarnock having approached the Edinburgh road by byways through his estate, and returned with intelligence that he had seen the English army hurrying along in full flight, the Prince at length thought proper to seek shelter in the town of Falkirk, from the storm to which he had been exposed for five hours.